jromerob/node-sftp-deploy/README.md

 > Upload and deploy files from SFTP with username & password.

 This is a copy of node-sftp-deploy package with some fixes and improvements.
-In addition to features provided by node-sftp-deploy it allows to specify a regexp pattern to filter files to be uploaded and a sorting function to upload files in particular order.
+In addition to features provided by node-sftp-deploy it allows to:

+* specify a regexp pattern to filter files to be uploaded
+* upload files in particular order (by specifying a sorting function for files)
+* use caching (uploaded files md5 hashes are stored **locally** and file upload is skipped if trying to upload same file).

 ## Install